7emantik/test-project/README.md

 # Data Science in Malicious Files Search: Project Overview
-### Created a tool that predicts whether a file is malicious based on a list of statically imported .exe file libraries
+Created a tool that predicts whether a file is malicious based on a list of statically imported .exe file libraries.
 * Preprocessed data for analysis
 * Conducted a comparative analysis of different classifiers: Logistic Regression, Decision Tree Classifier, K-Neighbors Classifier, SGD Classifier
 * Illustrated quality of classifiers by PR and ROC curves